EmergentMind/nix-config/docs/remotebootstrap.md

 The first is that we're defining a `minimalConfigVars` set using the `lib.recursiveUpdate`<sup>1</sup> function, which takes in `configVars` but updates the value of `configVars.isMinimal` to `true`.
 This is effectively how we'll differentiate the minimal flake from the full flake when importing modules that are used by both.
 We'll cover how the `isMinimal` attribute is used by the relevant modules in the sections on [nix-config/nixos-installer/minimal-configuration.nix](#nix-confignixos-installerminimal-configurationnix) and [modifications to the primary user module](#modifications-to-the-primary-user-module).

 The second notable distinction is the `newConfig` function which establishes a pattern of attributes that are used to quickly define the specs for each host in `nixosConfigurations` at the top of the `in` statement that follows.
 By dynamically handling the `name`, `disk` location, `withSwap` boolean, and `swapSize`, some duplicate entry is reduced.
 This pattern is something we're currently experimenting with in the nixos-installer but there is another that we're considering as well.
 As such, I have yet to update the main flake to follow suit.
+We'll look at how these attributes are used in the section on [a new hosts/common/disk` directory](#a-new-hostscommondisks-directory).

 Another important distinction is that rather than each host using its own configuration module (e.g. nix-config/hosts/grief/default.nix), as they do in the main flake, all of the hosts here use `nix-config/nixos-installer/minimal-configuration.nix`.